Subpoena Defense Attorneys in New York

 Contact Our New York Criminal Defense Firm

-Our New York and federal criminal defense attorneys at Sullivan Brill have
+Our New York and federal criminal defense attorneys at Sullivan & Brill,

-represented many clients who have been served a subpoena.
-If you or someone
+LLP have represented many clients who have been served a subpoena.
+If

-you know has been served with a subpoena, contact us immediately.
-We have
+you or someone you know has been served with a subpoena, contact us immediately.

-the experience and the knowledge to answer your questions and offer you
+We have the experience and the knowledge to answer your questions and

 free case consultation